Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 If you're specialized in this cantrip, as long as a creature is actively distracted by the effects of this spell, attacks against it have advantage.

 ## [Subterfuge](/spells/subterfuge/)
 If you're specialized in this cantrip, you may cast this spell in order to distract a creature.
-The next attack against it has advantage until the your next turn.
+The next attack against it has advantage until your next turn.

 ---